BiDAlab/UWF4DR-Benchmark/data/README.md

 ## Experimental Protocol and Data Splits

-The **official UWF4DR challenge test set is not publicly accessible** and, therefore, cannot be used for independent evaluation or reproducibility outside the competition platform.
+The **official UWF4DR challenge test set is not publicly accessible** and therefore cannot be used for independent evaluation or reproducibility outside the competition platform.

-For this reason, the experiments reported in the associated paper rely on an **independent experimental protocol**, defined and implemented by the authors.
+For this reason, the experiments reported in the associated paper rely on an **independent experimental protocol** defined and implemented by the authors.

-Instead of using the hidden challenge test set, the dataset is re-partitioned into **training, validation, and test subsets** following a fixed and fully reproducible procedure.
+Instead of using the hidden challenge test set, the dataset is re-partitioned into training, validation, and test subsets following a fixed and fully reproducible procedure.

----

-## Experimental Splits

-The train, validation, and test splits used in the paper follow an independent experimental protocol defined by the authors, as the official challenge test set is not publicly accessible and cannot be used for independent evaluation.

-The exact split definitions are provided as CSV files, specifying the image identifiers assigned to each subset.
+The exact split definitions used in the paper are provided as CSV files, specifying the image identifiers assigned to each subset.

----

-## Split Generation (Important)
+## Split Generation

 After downloading the official UWF4DR dataset, users **must generate the same experimental splits used in the paper by executing the provided scripts**: